1jour1vin

 About the wine:

-The 2018 Cornas Vallon de l'Aigle, which isn't bottled every vintage, seems worthy of the name.
-Produced from a single parcel of old vines with southern exposure, it harmoniously blends herbaceous nuances of mint and licorice with dark berries and grilled beef in a harmonious, flavorful bouquet.
-Full-bodied, yet fresh and silky, it's deceptively easy to enjoy.
+The 2018 Cornas Vallon de l'Aigle, which is not bottled every vintage, seems worthy of its name.
+Sourced from a single plot of old, south-facing vines, it harmoniously blends herbaceous notes of mint and licorice with dark berries and grilled beef into a balanced and flavorful bouquet.
+Full-bodied yet fresh and silky, it is deceptively easy to drink.
 It finishes with a hint of cedar and crushed stone.

 Wine Spectator